Libya

 Capital: Tripoli

-Known as the “Pearl of the Mediterranean,” Tripoli is steeped in history and rich in culture.
-This vibrant city has been a significant player in trade and commerce since ancient times, showcasing stunning architecture, bustling markets, and a unique blend of Arab, Berber, and Mediterranean influences that make it a true cultural melting pot.
+Known as the “Pearl of the Mediterranean,” Tripoli has a long and rich history.
+The city has been an important center for trade and commerce since ancient times, with impressive architecture, busy markets, and a blend of Arab, Berber, and Mediterranean influences that make it a cultural melting pot.

-16th century: Tripoli comes under Ottoman rule, leading to significant cultural development.
+16th century: Tripoli comes under Ottoman rule, leading to cultural growth.

 Founded